 But hey, no publicity is bad publicity.
 Amirite?

 Once you’ve got the basics down, you’re free to delve into emoji land.
 Remember, using emojis isn’t formulaic.
-Like most aspects of social media, you’ll have to experiment, play around and see what works best for you.
+As with most aspects of social media marketing, you’ll have to experiment, play around and see what works best for you.
 Don’t be afraid to take risks as anything that goes wrong is just another lesson learnt!

 I hope you’ve found this post useful.
 Please let me know by tweeting @noisymonkey on whether you’ve had any successes (or failures) with using emojis for your business.